 While some startups do end up working with Target, the programs are designed to support the next generation of entrepreneurs who can inject a more entrepreneurial culture to our teams and provide insight to new ideas.
 In return, startups get a partner who can provide retail expertise, mentorship and guidance as they develop their ideas.

-Through four accelerator programs, startup companies learn to scale their businesses and ultimately bring their ideas, technology or products to market.
-Since 2014, more than 100 start-ups have participated in the program.
+Through accelerator programs, startup companies learn to scale their businesses and ultimately bring their ideas, technology or products to market.
+Since 2014, nearly 200 start-ups have participated in Target’s programs.

-The accelerator programs take place at our Minneapolis headquarters and include a mix of in person and online engagement, providing access to industry experts, Target executives and dedicated mentors who will challenge startups to reach further.
-Startup founders commit to a six to 16-week program that includes workshops and trainings, a tour of our facilities and an opportunity to evolve their business plans.
-At the end of the program, the startups have an opportunity to showcase their companies through various capstone moments like demo day and “Bark Tank” (think “Shark Tank” with a Bullseye twist) where Target team members, leaders and guests are invited to hear more about the companies, their stories and the entrepreneurial journey of the founders.
+Prior to 2020, the accelerator programs took place at our Minneapolis headquarters.
+For the past year the programs have moved to 100% online to accommodate the circumstances that the COVID-19 pandemic required.
+The program continues to provide the same types of access to industry experts, Target executives and dedicated mentors as they have in the past, just over Zoom rather than face to face.
+At the end of the program, the startups have an opportunity to showcase their companies through various capstone moments like demo day and PitchPerfect (think “Shark Tank” meets Target) where Target team members, leaders and guests are invited to hear more about the companies, their stories and the entrepreneurial journey of the founders.

 Using the Accelerator program, Target is able to amplify the story of the company founder, providing visibility and credibility for their products and services.
 The accelerator programs not only focus on how the business will succeed, it also strives to support personal and professional goals of entrepreneurs along the way, providing an opportunity to meet and develop relationships with executives and create networks with the other entrepreneurs.